-In certain occasions, it may be mistaken for primary or secondary tumours.
+In certain occasions, it may be mistaken for primary or secondary neoplasia.

 History and etymology

-The process is thought to have been first recognised by John Charney, British orthopaedic surgeon, in the 1960s 8.
+The process is thought to have been first recognised by Sir John Charnley, British orthopedic surgeon, in the 1960s 8.

 - 1. Santavirta S, Konttinen YT, Bergroth V et-al. Aggressive granulomatous lesions associated with hip arthroplasty.
 Immunopathological studies.
 J Bone Joint Surg Am.
 1990;72 (2): 252-8.
 Pubmed citation

 - 2. Korovessis P, Repanti M. Evolution of aggressive granulomatous periprosthetic lesions in cemented hip arthroplasties.
 Clin.
 Orthop.
 Relat.
 Res.
 1994; (300): 155-61.
 Pubmed citation

 - 3. Tallroth K, Eskola A, Santavirta S et-al. Aggressive granulomatous lesions after hip arthroplasty.
 J Bone Joint Surg Br.
 1989;71 (4): 571-5.
 Pubmed citation

 - 4. Parwani AV, Yang B, Clark DP et-al. Particle disease: cytopathologic findings of an unusual case.
 Diagn.
 Cytopathol.
 2004;31 (4): 259-62. doi:10.1002/dc.20102 - Pubmed citation